ProvableHQ/ARCs/arc-0031/README.md

 Mappings are how Aleo programs store public state.
 To make them more useful, we should:
 1. Load the value of mappings directly.
-2. Set the value of mappings directly.
+2. Store the value of mappings directly.
 3. Support structs & strings as mapping data types.

 ## Specification